adambabik/js-starter-kit/README.md

-# JavaScript Project Start Kit
+# JavaScript Project Starter Kit

-JavaScript Project Start Kit contains optimized configuration files for various tools used while developing JavaScript applications.
+JavaScript Project Starter Kit contains optimized configuration files for various tools used while developing JavaScript applications.

 The main goal behind it is to speed up the initial phase of creating a new project including setting up a directory structure, building tools, JS lintera and npm config files etc.